 I accidentally had the wrong mic on while recording this interview, so you can hear my husband typing in the background.
 Sorry for the impact this has on the sound quality of this episode!

-Why Posture with Change your Life Video Time Stamps
+Why Posture Will Change Your Life Video Time Stamps

 - 2:29: Posture seems to be a forgotten part of health.
 When we hear someone say “sit up straight!” it might sound a bit old fashioned.